yusuke-yamashita/memo/JTC_Event.md

 These are not the organisers' intention.

 What exactly is JTC?
 Is it not a suspicious foreign community?
-We will answer anything and everything, including critical comments, so please ask anything.
+We welcome any and all questions, including critical ones, so please ask anything you want!

 ## Date, time and venue